Student Accountability Process

 Advisor/Support Person

 Students must speak for themselves during the meeting and the advisor or support person cannot advocate on behalf of the student.
 All communication to our team must originate from the student, and our team will not solely communicate with an advisor or support person—including attorneys.
-Advisors or support persons may be reminded of these expectations or, if necessary, asked to leave the meeting if they cause a disruption.

 Participation